-The President’s National Export Initiative (NEI), promoting growth in exports of goods and services, additional export programs and changes with how and what will be controlled, and the dedication of more and more resources focused on export enforcement over the past few years mean U.S. exporters have a multitude of reasons to act with care and to implement an export compliance plan.
+With fluid changes in country relationships with the United States and changes to how and what will be controlled, the addition of information now being filed for several partner government agencies (PGAs), along with the dedication of more and more resources focused on export enforcement over the past few years mean U.S. exporters have a multitude of reasons to act with care and to implement an export compliance plan.

 Many new exporters are arriving on the scene and it is essential for exporters to review operations to be sure they adhere to all U.S. Export Regulations.
 All exporters must be informed and comply with all of the export regulations that govern their products.

 Please be sure you are prepared and ready for an export agency to review your documents or ask questions regarding your export transaction.
 Proper record keeping is key to responding to these queries by government agencies.
 If you need help, please Contact Us for further information and assistance with your export compliance program.